Remy349/todo-app-flask-reactjs/README.md

-# TODO App developed with Flask and ReactJS
+# TODO App built with Flask and ReactJS

-This is a basic application with the objective of being able to save your notes and have them stored in a database.
+This is an web app with the objective of being able to save your notes and have them stored in a database.
 The user is able to perform basic actions such as create, read, update and delete this data, a basic CRUD.

 ## Table of contents